 I read a lot on the internett and have a lot of RSS about mentoring, a lot of things is a repeat from others, but some of it is new thoughts.

-In december 2013 I received an email from Michael Hyatt and he is an interesting original thinker about leadership, and he […]
+In december 2013 I received an email from Michael Hyatt and he is an interesting original […]

 I have posted some posts now about powerful questions, but it is also important to that good questions are one thing.
 But what if you use your time with the mentee to prepare the next questions and not listen properly to what your mentee is saying?

-I read an article on Stephen R. Covey`s blog and wanted to share some of the wisdom from him about mentoring.
-Read this short story and […]
+I read an article on Stephen R. Covey`s blog and wanted to share some of the wisdom from him about mentoring. […]

 In my experience people are afraid to screw up the mentorship even when I always tell them that it is actually difficult to do so.
 If you think mentoring is mysterious and difficult, it will be.
 There are no rules, except to always stay in full-attention listening mode.
-Sometime you teach, sometimes you mentor and sometimes […]
+Sometime you teach, […]

 Here are some tip from the Danish coach Sofia Manning (Sadly this is only in Danish: http://www.sofiamanning.com/).